Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 It is worth noting that an external source for the icon files can also be provided within the metadata.

-If applications wish to support external icons then they should look to cache them locally.
+If applications wish to support external icons (i.e. downloaded from a URL) then they should consider caching them locally.

-One of the benefits of these external sources is in the instance where the GPX someone becomes separated from its icons.
+One of the benefits of external sources is that they cater for a GPX somehow becoming separated from its icons, outside of a GPZ file.

 ```xml
 <metadata>